Krems an der Donau – Sights and tips for connoisseurs

 - Practical is a Backpack for a city trip, in which you can store all the utensils you need for a day.

-- Wear comfortable walking shoes for wide feet, where you can also walk well on cobbled paths.
-Also are useful comfortable pumps for the city.
+- Wear comfortable walking shoes for wide feet, in which you can also walk comfortably on paved paths.
+Also useful are comfortable pumps for the city.

 - The region offers beautiful photo opportunities.
 Therefore you should bring your camera .